brian-vendia/pwc-workshop/README-Milestone1.md

 # Milestone 1 - Create a Single Node Uni
-In this section, we will deploy a new Uni called "test-heros-react"
+In this section, we will deploy a new Uni called **test-heros-react**

 ## Explore the /uni_configuration directory
-The /uni_configuration directory contains several pre-created files that will help us quickly create a new Uni
+The /uni_configuration directory contains several pre-created files that will help us quickly create a new Uni.

 * __schema.json__ - Contains the data model for this Uni, which defines two types of characters: Heros :) and Villians :(.
 * __initial-state.json__ - Contains seed data for this Uni, which creates several characters for us to use in workshop
-* __registration.singlenode.json. - Contains cloud, region, and account information for this Uni
+* __registration.singlenode.json__ - Contains cloud, region, and account information for this Uni

 ## Create the Uni
 Now it's time to create a Uni based on the files from the previous section.